mliew21396/remote-work-u2/week-6/9-gps2-2/README.md

 Take a look at the `state_data` file.
 What is going on with this hash?
 What does it have in it?
 (HINT: There are two different syntax used for hashes here.
 What's the difference?)
 I refer to this giant hash as a "hashy hash;" why do you think that is?

 ## Release 3: Comment each method
-Comment each method (above the method) and define what it is responsible for doing.
+Comment each method (above the method) and define its responsibility.

 ## Release 4: Implement a new feature!
-Create a report for all 50 states, not just the 4 listed below.
+Create a report for all 50 states, not just the 4 listed.
 Is there a DRY way of doing this?
 Does this belong in the class or outside of it?
+Why?

 ## Release 5: Refactor `virus_effects`
 ONLY look at `virus_effects` method and the two methods called inside it.
 (Do not look at `predicted deaths` or `speed_of_spread` themselves).
-Specifically look at the arguments being passed in.
-What is the scope of instance variables?
-Does it make sense to pass them in?
+It's a short but deceptive method...

 ## Release 6: Private
 What is the purpose of "private".
-What happens if you move it elsewhere in the class?
+What happens if you move it above `virus_effects`?

 ## Release 7: Refactor!
-Refactor the private methods predicted_deaths and speed_of_spread.
+Refactor the private methods `predicted_deaths` and `speed_of_spread`.
 How can you make them more DRY?

 ## Release 8: [Reflect](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/reflection-guidelines.md)